 It seems inconceivable that altering the genetic code directly could be carried out without unintended side effects.
 However, proponents of GM claim that alterations are engineered minimally, to achieve the intended effect and no other.

 Many scientists remain unconvinced that adverse consequences have occurred so far.
-There is a substantial scientific consensus in favour of GM, but all of the alleged benefits are strongly contested by opponents.
+There is a substantial scientific consensus in favour of GM, but the alleged benefits are strongly contested by opponents.